Scotland's migration think tank

 Staff

-• Her paper ‘Room for Manoeuvre’ (2009).
-This was the first to explore the scope for regionalisation within the UK’s immigration system.
-It became the focus of a Scottish Government National Conversation Roundtable with Minister Mike Russell.
+- Authoring the first UK report exploring scope for regionalisation within the UK’s immigration system: ‘Room for Manoeuvre’ (2009).
+This became the focus of a Scottish Government National Conversation Roundtable with Minister Mike Russell.
 It also underpinned the regional immigration policy adopted by the UK Liberal Democrats.
-When regionalisation gained renewed salience in the aftermath of the Brexit vote, she developed this work further with a report evaluating the options for differentiation with colleagues at the University of Edinburgh.
+When regionalisation gained renewed salience in the aftermath of the Brexit vote, she developed this work further with colleagues at the University of Edinburgh in a report evaluating the options for differentiation in 2017.

-• Developing the first CoSLA guide for Local Authorities in Scotland on migrant entitlements and eligibility for public services (2012).
+- Developing the first CoSLA guidance for Local Authorities in Scotland on migrant entitlements and eligibility for public services (2012).

-She holds a PhD in Law and Social Theory from the University of London (2002).
+Sarah holds a PhD in Law and Social Theory from Birkbeck College, University of London (2002).

 Rebecca has extensive experience of working directly with policymakers, service providers, employers, host communities and migrants.
 She designed and led a large 5-year study of migration from Eastern Europe to Scotland involving collaborations with local authorities, community development organisations, employers, museums, and migrant associations in urban and rural Scotland.